-A merchant account gives small businesses the ability to accept card payments and is connected to the processor that obtains authorizations for the transactions.
+A merchant account gives small businesses the ability to accept card payments and is connected to the processor and service provider that obtains authorizations for the transactions.
 Merchant accounts receive the funds and then transfer them into your business bank account according to a predetermined payout schedule.
-When you partner with a provider such as a processor or payment facilitator, this type of account will be included in their services.
+When you partner with a processor or payment facilitator, this type of account will be included in their services.
 You may want to consider a processor who won’t charge extra fees.

 What is a payment gateway?

-This feature is necessary for ecommerce businesses who want to accept credit card payments online, on their own website, with a shopping cart.
-The payment gateway connects your online store with your merchant account and serves as a mediator for all the third parties involved, including your customer’s bank and your bank.
+This feature is necessary for ecommerce businesses who want to accept online credit card payments on their own website with a shopping cart.
+The payment gateway connects your online store with your merchant account and serves as a mediator for all the third parties involved, including your and your customer’s bank.
 Just like merchant accounts, there are fees associated with payment gateways.
-Some payment providers specialize in online payments and can handle this feature for you, as well as other services like secure payment processing and customer account storage.
+Some payment providers specialize in online payments and can handle this feature for you and other services like secure payment processing and customer account storage.

-Whether you do business in person or online, you’ll want to understand the various ways you can accept credit card payments and decide what’s best for your customers.
+Whether you do business in person or online, you’ll want to understand the various ways your business can accept credit card payments and decide what’s best for your customers.

-- Swipe: Swipe payments, which occur in person and use the card’s magnetic stripe, are the traditional way for customers to use their credit cards in stores.
+- Swipe credit card machine: Swipe payments, which occur in person and use the card’s magnetic stripe, are the traditional way for customers to use their credit cards in stores.
 Most card reading equipment allows you to accept swiped payments.

 - Electronic invoicing: If you are a mobile business or accept payments based on jobs completed, the ability to send invoices that can then be paid with a credit card is still crucial.
-Advances in the invoicing process have solved headaches like paperwork, handling checks or taking credit card information over the phone.
-Electronic invoicing options ease the process by allowing businesses to send invoices from their computer or a mobile app, which can then enable customers to pay with their credit card.
+Advances in the invoicing process have solved headaches like paperwork, handling checks, or taking credit card information over the phone.
+Electronic invoicing options ease the process by allowing businesses to send invoices from their computer or a mobile app, enabling customers to pay with their credit card.

 This makes the payment process faster and allows business owners to track an invoice at every step.
 There will be costs associated with this service — some providers will charge for sending the invoice itself, while others only charge you for the payments you process using the fee structures discussed above.

-- New credit cards on e-Commerce: Accepting “new” credit cards, in this context, means requiring customers to input their card information during each checkout on an e-commerce site.
-It is a standard option and can be done through most payment gateways and services.
+- New credit cards on e-commerce: Accepting “new” credit cards, in this context, means requiring customers to input their card information during each checkout on an e-commerce site.
+It is a standard option and can be done through most payment gateways and merchant services.